New Goodness-of-Fit Tests for Time Series Models: Introduction

 \section{Introduction}

+Time series models often consist of two components: (i) the conditional mean part; and (ii) the conditional variance part.
+Traditionally, the autoregressive and moving average (ARMA) models are classified as linear and specify the mean part, whereas the generalized autoregressive conditional heteroscedasticity (GARCH) models are nonlinear and describe the variance part.
+During the past four decades, time series analysis was dominated by the ARMA models, where a good model should be able to specify the dependence structure of the series adequately \citep{BoxJenkins1970}.
+Dependency, in ARMA models, is often measured by using the residual autocorrelation function (ACF).
+To test the adequacy of an ARMA model, a portmanteau statistic was proposed by \cite{BoxPierce1970} based on the distribution of the residual ACF.
+Since then, several authors have improved the portmanteau tests \citep[see, for example,][]{FisherGallagher2012,LjungBox1978, PR2002, PR2006, Mahdi2017}.

-The problem of the analysis of nonlinear time series models has attracted a great deal of interest in finance, business, physics, and other sciences. \cite{GrangerAnderson1978} and \cite{TongLim1980} noticed, in many time series modeled by \cite{BoxJenkins1970}, that the squared residuals are significantly autocorrelated even though the residual autocorrelations are not.
-This indicates that the innovation of these models might be uncorrelated but not independent.
-The authors suggested using the autocorrelation function of the squared values of the series in order to detect the nonlinearity.
-In this respect, \cite{Engle1982} showed that the classical portmanteau tests proposed by \cite{BoxPierce1970} and \cite{LjungBox1978}, based on the autocorrelation function of the residuals, fail to detect the presence of the {\it autoregressive conditional heteroscedasticity}, ARCH, in many financial time series models.
-He introduced a Lagrange multiplier statistic, based on the autocorrelations of the squared-residuals, to test for the presence of ARCH process. \cite{McLeodLi1983} proposed a portmanteau test, which was also based on the squared-residuals autocorrelations, to detect nonlinearity and ARCH effect.
-Their test is similar in spirit to the modified test of \cite{BoxPierce1970} proposed by \cite{LjungBox1978}.
+In the last two decades, the analysis of nonlinear time series models has attracted a great deal of interest in business, economics, finance, and other fields. \cite{BoxJenkins1970}, \cite{Granger1978} and \cite{TongLim1980} noticed that the squared residuals of time series models are significantly autocorrelated even though the residuals are not autocorrelated.
+This indicates that the error term of these models might be uncorrelated but not independent.
+The authors suggested using the ACF of the squared values of the series to detect nonlinearity.
+In this respect, \cite{Engle1982} showed that the classical portmanteau tests proposed by \cite{BoxPierce1970} and \cite{LjungBox1978} fail to detect the presence of the autoregressive conditional heteroscedasticity (ARCH) in many financial time series models.
+To test for the presence of an ARCH process, \cite{Engle1982} introduced a Lagrange multiplier statistic based on the autocorrelations of the squared residuals.